Stock Markets Mostly Drop, Yen Gains After 38-year Low - UrduPoint

 Stock Markets Mostly Drop, Yen Gains After 38-year Low

-Major stock markets mostly dropped Thursday as Europeans gears up for key elections, the US awaits inflation data and Japan contemplates measures to strengthen the yen
+Major stock markets mostly dropped Thursday as Europe gears up for key elections, the US awaits inflation data and Japan contemplates measures to strengthen the yen

 The Japanese currency edged up against the dollar after hitting a 38-year low Wednesday, putting investors on alert for a possible intervention by Japanese authorities.